A-boo-Bae/Building-Android-Application-for-Diabetes-Prediction-ML-Model/README.md

-# Building-Android-Application-for-Diabetes-Prediction-ML-Model
+# Android Application for Diabetes Prediction Using Machine Learning

-I've been working on an exciting project: deploying a machine learning model for diabetes prediction as an Android application.
-This involves a FastAPI backend and an MIT App Inventor frontend.
+This project demonstrates how to deploy a machine learning model for diabetes prediction through a mobile application.
+It consists of:

+⚙️ A FastAPI backend serving a trained ML model.

+📱 An MIT App Inventor Android application as the frontend interface.

-Backend: FastAPI for Diabetes Prediction
+🧠 Backend: FastAPI for Diabetes Prediction
-The core of the prediction service is built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+.
+The backend is built using FastAPI, a modern and fast (high-performance) web framework for Python 3.7+.

-1. Setting up the Environment:
+1. ✅ Setting Up the Environment

-First, I installed the necessary libraries:

-Bash
+Install the required dependencies:

+bash
+Copy
+Edit
-!pip install fastapi
+pip install fastapi
-!pip install uvicorn
+pip install uvicorn
-!pip install pickle5
+pip install pickle5
-!pip install pydantic
+pip install pydantic
-!pip install scikit-learn
+pip install scikit-learn
-!pip install requests
+pip install requests
-!pip install pypi-json
+pip install pypi-json
-!pip install pyngrok
+pip install pyngrok
-!pip install nest-asyncio
+pip install nest-asyncio

-2. API Initialization and Middleware:
+2. 🚀 API Initialization and Middleware

-The FastAPI application is initialized, and CORS middleware is added to handle cross-origin requests, allowing the frontend to communicate with the backend.

-Python
+python
+Copy
+Edit
 from fastapi import FastAPI
-from pydantic import BaseModel import pickle import json import uvicorn from pyngrok import ngrok from fastapi.middleware.cors import CORSMiddleware
+from pydantic import BaseModel import pickle import uvicorn from pyngrok import ngrok from fastapi.middleware.cors import CORSMiddleware